CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 ### ESSID Name Attribute

-The *essid* attribute provides the name of the 802.11 network to which the *smartpledge* SHOULD join in order to reach the AR.
+The *essid* attribute provides the name of the 802.11 network on which the enrollment will occur.
 If this attribute is absent, then it defaults to "BRSKI".

-## Artifacts

-### Voucher-Request Challenge

-The smartpledge generates a random nonce _SPnonce_.
-To this is adds SOMETHING-that-is-time-unique, to create a *voucher-request challenge*.
-This is placed in the voucher-challenge-nonce field.

-Using the public-key of the AR that was scanned from the QR code, the smartpledge encrypts the challenge using CMS (or COSE?).

-### Additions to Voucher-Request

-QUESTION: should the *voucher-challenge-nonce* be provided directly in the voucher-request, or should only a hash of the nonce be used?
-The nonce is otherwise not disclosed, and a MITM on the initial TLS connection would get to see the nonce.
-A hash of the nonce validates the nonce as easily.

 ## Enrollment using EST